 Both use the industry standard cPanel control panel, and both provide functional-though-not-terribly-attractive dashboards.
 SiteGround’s comparatively meager disk space of 10GB is an eyebrow raiser, but bear in mind that most sites get nowhere near their caps anyway.

 GoDaddy isn’t just a hosting company – they operate in domain registration and website building as well.
 Because of this, they can include features for free that SiteGround needs to add on top.
 Hosting plans with GoDaddy come with a free domain and a fairly sophisticated website builder.
 Handy if you want everything in one place.

 What is Web Hosting? – Our complete beginner’s guide to the ins and outs of web hosting

 Best Web Hosting Providers – Research-driven rankings of the best all-round hosting providers

 For website building, SiteGround integrates SiteBuilder, which is functional but far from the best out there.
 If, however, you plan to use more advanced content management systems like WordPress or Drupal, SiteGround’s integration is superb.

 SiteGround targets its business at more resource intensive sites, offering custom ‘Enterprise’ plans for those with monthly budgets of $2000+ to play around with.
 If you’re in that bracket, our warmest congratulations.
 If not, our sympathies.

-According to WordPress.org, considered by many to be the leading authority on WordPress.org, Bluehost, Dreamhost, and Siteground are “some of the best and brightest of the hosting world.”
-We’re not going to argue otherwise (though we do think Bluehost is the pick of the bunch).
+According to WordPress.org, considered by many to be the leading authority on WordPress.org, Bluehost, DreamHost, and SiteGround are “some of the best and brightest of the hosting world.”
+We’re not going to argue otherwise (though we do think Bluehost is the best of the bunch).

 WordPress Review – Everything you need to know about the CMS powering 1/3rd of the internet